aseprite/duktape/README.rst

 spirit to Lua's.

-Duktape supports the full E5/E5.1 feature set including errors, Unicode strings, and regular expressions, as well as a subset of E6 features (e.g.
+Duktape supports the full E5/E5.1 feature set including errors, Unicode strings, and regular expressions, a subset of E6 features (e.g. Proxy objects), Khronos/ES6 ArrayBuffer/TypedView, and Node.js Buffer bindings.

-Proxy objects).
-Duktape also provides a number of custom features such as error tracebacks, additional data types for better C integration, combined reference counting and mark-and sweep garbage collector, object finalizers, co-operative threads a.k.a. coroutines, tail calls, built-in logging and module frameworks, a built-in debugger protocol, and so on.
+Duktape also provides a number of custom features such as error tracebacks, additional data types for better C integration, combined reference counting and mark-and sweep garbage collector, object finalizers, co-operative threads a.k.a. coroutines, tail calls, built-in logging and module frameworks, a built-in debugger protocol, function bytecode dump/load, and so on.

 You can browse Duktape programmer's API and other documentation at: